by Gary Meyer

 The current issue of Cinefex discusses the history of the shrinking genre.
 Here is a preview.

-Combining insects and man is superbly explored in the original Vincent Price chiller The Fly (1958) and David Cronenberg’s creepy The Fly (1986) remake.
+Combining insects and man is superbly explored in the original Vincent Price chiller The Fly (1958), it’s sequel The Return of the Fly and David Cronenberg’s creepy The Fly (1986) remake.

 Have you ever seen the end of the 1958 version?